MrudulaML/eon-mobile/README.md

 For more info: https://www.highcharts.com/blog/products/android/

-CircleCi:
+Continuous integration - CircleCi :
 CircleCi is integrated with this project for continuous integration and deployment of the apk.
-Go to circle.com -> Signin (if you haven't signed in tap on sign in using github) -> select Bits-pgp-fse project-> Tap on eon-mobile repo -> pipelines -> here you will be able to see all the jobs running corresponding to each commits.
-Tap on any job-> tap on build ->artifacts -> now you can see all the apks based on your configuration and will be able to download it.
+Go to circle.com -> Signin (if you haven't signed in tap on sign in using github) -> select Bits-pgp-fse project -> Tap on eon-mobile repo -> pipelines -> here you will be able to see all the jobs running corresponding to each commit.
+Tap on any job-> tap on build -> artifacts -> now you can see all the apks based on your configuration and will be able to download it.

 Folder/package Structure: